chriscarrel/segment-docs/src/connections/spec/financial-services.md

 ### Funds Disbursed

-This event should be sent when a funds are disbursed to a user or their proxy.
+This event should be sent when a funds are disbursed to a user or their proxy either directly or from an escrow account.

 #### Properties